-Clark Construction used its Roadtec SP-200 spray paver to ensure it could efficiently place the 2 in. of new asphalt and meet TxDOT surface test type B schedule 3 specs for smoothness of ride.
-In addition, the contractor had to meet density requirements for the material placed.
+To ensure that Clark Construction could efficiently place the two-inches of new asphalt and meet the TxDOT smoothness and rideability specs the company used its Roadtec SP-200 spray paver.
+The ride specs were to meet TxDOT surface test type B schedule 3 for smoothness of ride.
+Additionally, the contractor had to meet density requirements for the material placed.

-“The SP-200 spray paver has an innovative design that’s been extremely helpful to us,” says Corey Clark.
-“On previous jobs, we have experienced a significant amount of savings in time, number of employees required and materials cost.”
+“The Roadtec SP-200 spray paver has an innovative design that’s been extremely helpful to us,” says Corey Clark.
+“On previous jobs we have experienced a significant amount of savings in time, number of employees required, and materials cost.”

-“I’m happy with the finished results on our Highway 281 project,” says Corey Clark.
-“We achieved a great ride, good quality and the finished road looks great…and we expect it to last 10+ years.”
-ET
+“I’m happy with the finished results on our Highway 281 project,” concluded Corey Clark.
+“We achieved a great ride, good quality, and the finished road looks great…and we expect it to last 10-plus years.”